 - Event comments included in the table

-If you have any questions or comments, feel free to email firstname.lastname@example.org or post in the forum.
+If you have any questions or comments, feel free to email firstname.lastname@example.org.

 The distance to survey filter has been around for a while but now we have added a couple of new charts to further investigate the relationship between seismicity and your input surveys.
 The charts have been added to the General Analysis application, under the Charts menu, look for Distance to surveys.

 There is a training video to explain a few things about the charts, find it here: https://mxrap.com/training-videos/dist-surveys/